 Since mid-cut versions cover most of the foot, they can shield it against critters like snakes and scorpions.
 These also protect against rocks, screes, and even the weather if ever it rains or if hikers need to cross streams or creeks.

-How to choose the best mid-top hiking boots
+How to choose the best men's and women's mid-top hiking boots

 Choosing the best footwear is a science that not a lot of people have mastered.
 Among the considerations when choosing a pair of hiking footwear are fit, size, materials, and technologies incorporated.
 If you are ready to get a new pair of mid-top hiking boots, here are a few things that you need to keep in mind: